 - Let them grow: Do not mow too short.
-Keeping grass around three inches tall will encourage deep root growth, creating more vital grass plants and cutting down on watering needs.
+Keeping grass around three inches tall will encourage deep root growth, creating more hardy grass plants and cutting down on watering needs.
 Use clippings for mulch or leave them on the lawn to enrich the grass as they break down.

 - Keep them weeded: Pull weeds by hand or learn to live with them.
-Clover is actually quite beneficial to lawns because it fixes nitrogen in the soil.
+Clover is quite beneficial to lawns because it fixes nitrogen in the soil.

 - Prevent weeds from developing: Use corn gluten meal (a by-product of processing corn) to prevent new weed germination.
-Do not use on newly seeded lawns, as it will also prevent grass seed from sprouting.
+Do not use it on newly seeded lawns, as it will also prevent grass seed from sprouting.